How to Say ‘Thank You’ in German

 The next time someone compliments you on your German, this is a great way to respond.
 As before, use dir for informal and Ihnen for formal situations.

-This phrase carries more weight that the previous.
+This phrase carries more weight that the previous ones.
 So if someone has been really kind or done something amazing for you, this is a wonderful way to express your gratitude.

 Trotzdem danke